hannahsquier/aurora/aurora_pt2.md

 # Aurora Challenge Part 2

-## Task: Describe how you would build an application that would monitor solar installations around the world.
+#### Task: Describe how you would build an application that would monitor solar installations around the world.

 As Aurora Solar grows, it is important that technologies scale as well.
 Aurora is collecting real time data that can be used to improve the solar industry as a whole.
 If systems do not scale, latency will increase to unsustainable levels.
-Below I lay out a database schema we could use to model our data model to keep it speedy and maintainable.
+Below I lay out a database schema we could use to model our data to keep it speedy and maintainable.

-  Owner
+  1. Owner
     * id (integer)
     * name (string)
     * organization (string)
     * email (string)

-  Installation
+  2. Installation
     * id (ingteger)
     * owner_id (integer, FK)
-    * address (each address componenet would be a different column)

-  Device
+  3. Device
     * id (integer)
+    * installation_id (integer, FK)
     * device_id (string, different from id)
     * active (boolean)
     * name (string)

-  Channel
+  4. Channel
     * id (integer)
     * device_id (integer, FK)
     * name (string)
     * parameter (string)
     * unit (string)

-  Relationships
+  5. Relationships
     * One owner has many installation (could also be many-to-many, and would use join table)
     * One installation has many devices
     * One device has many channels